Achronus/create-api-app/README.md

 Then access the backend at [localhost:8080](http://localhost:8080) and frontend at [localhost:3000](http://localhost:3000).

-_💡 Protip: We've configured the docker container names to include `_dev` or `_prod` so you can quickly check which environment you are running!_
+_💡 Pro-tip: We've configured the docker container names to include `_dev` or `_prod` so you can quickly check which environment you are running!_

 ### Running Unit Tests In Development